 With that framework in place, here are the four inputs the calculator needs to produce a reliable estimate.

-The calculator adds these four outputs to produce a total annual programme cost and expresses it as a percentage of member revenue.
-Industry research places loyalty programme cost at 1% to 1.5% of member revenue for grocery and utility sectors, and 2% to 5% for sectors where rewards need to work harder to drive behaviour change, such as FMCG, insurance, and telecoms.
+The calculator adds these four outputs to produce a total annual program cost and expresses it as a percentage of member revenue.
+Industry research places loyalty program cost at 1% to 1.5% of member revenue for grocery and utility sectors, and 2% to 5% for sectors where rewards need to work harder to drive behaviour change, such as FMCG, insurance, and telecoms.

 An Irish energy brand targets 20,000 active residential customers with an average bill of €500 per year.
 It offers a 1% earn rate with digital €10 vouchers as the primary reward and plans for a 25% redemption rate in year one.

-The calculator estimate is accurate within roughly 20% to 30% of what a properly specified programme will cost annually.
-What it does not include: one-off setup and integration costs (typically €15,000 to €80,000 in year one, depending on CRM and billing system integrations required), promotional spend to drive initial enrolment, or the offsetting revenue effect of members spending more because the programme exists.
+The calculator estimate is accurate within roughly 20% to 30% of what a properly specified program will cost annually.
+Three things sit outside it: one-off setup and integration costs (typically €15,000 to €80,000 in year one, depending on CRM and billing system integrations required), promotional spend to drive initial enrolment, and the offsetting revenue effect of members spending more because the program exists.

 It also does not capture sector-specific compliance costs.
-Energy programmes in Ireland operate under CRU guidelines on customer incentives.
-Financial services loyalty programmes carry Central Bank of Ireland considerations on consumer fairness.
-GDPR compliance for any loyalty programme collecting personal data in Ireland requires a consent flow review and potentially a Data Protection Impact Assessment, both of which carry resource and legal cost.
+Energy programs in Ireland operate under CRU guidelines on customer incentives.
+Financial services loyalty programs carry Central Bank of Ireland considerations on consumer fairness.
+GDPR compliance for any loyalty program collecting personal data in Ireland requires a consent flow review and potentially a Data Protection Impact Assessment, both of which carry resource and legal cost.

 These items belong in a full business case.
 The calculator gets you to the annual running cost baseline.
 One-off and compliance items build on top of it.